Waurn Ponds: Community groups

+Sport

 The Waurn Ponds Tennis Club located on 20 Belperroud Road off Waurn Ponds Drive, is a successful tennis club which has junior and senior competitions in the Tennis Geelong Competition.

-The Waurn Ponds Cricket Club located on Waurn Ponds Drive, access from Deskin University was established in 1986 and currently has senior men's team and junior sides.
-The Club is in the Geelong Cricket Assoctiation.
+The Waurn Ponds Cricket Club located on Waurn Ponds Drive, access from Deakin University was established in 1986 and currently has senior men's team and junior sides.
+The club is in the Geelong Cricket Association.